Skip to main content

 Bri Scalesse is a wheelchair-using model and disability advocate who has worked in campaigns for Nike, UGG, Skims, Tommy Hilfiger, NARS, Sephora, Adidas, Rimmel London, Google, and others since 2019.12 She walked the runway at New York Bridal Fashion Week and appeared in the Project Runway finale.3 She completed an MFA in creative nonfiction at Columbia University.4

 The ENABLE Model observes Scalesse at three navigator-side locations.
 Her wheelchair is the assistive technology without which she cannot work; damage to it is damage to her employment.
 She stages public campaigns by documenting inaccessible conditions in real time on public platforms, producing accountability through social pressure that institutional complaint processes have not.
-She asserts rights by pushing for federal legislation -- the Air Carrier Access Amendments Act -- that would have required improved wheelchair storage and higher penalties for carriers.6
+She asserts rights by pushing for federal legislation, the Air Carrier Access Amendments Act, which would have required improved wheelchair storage and higher penalties for carriers.6

 Why it matters

-The airline wheelchair damage story turns on enforcement architecture as much as carrier behavior.
-The Air Carrier Access Act was passed in 1986.
-Unlike the ADA, it has no private right of action -- meaning disabled passengers cannot sue airlines directly in federal court.10 The 2001 Supreme Court decision in Alexander v.
-Sandoval foreclosed the implied right that some courts had previously recognized.10 The only formal recourse is a complaint to the DOT, whose enforcement capacity is limited.
-Airlines have operated under this structure for decades, damaging approximately 29 wheelchairs per day across U.S. carriers with minimal legal exposure.7 The ACAA's enforcement weakness reflects the political economy of aviation regulation.
-When Scalesse's chair was damaged, the institutional response was cab fare.
-The public response to her TikTok video -- nearly 500,000 likes, national media coverage, direct pressure on Delta -- produced a repair commitment within days.6 Navigator-side protest via social media moved faster than the regulatory infrastructure built to handle the same failure, because the regulatory infrastructure was built without the legal teeth that would have made it work.
+Congress built the Air Carrier Access Act in 1986 without a private right of action, leaving the DOT as the sole enforcement mechanism and disabled passengers without recourse in federal court.13 The 2001 Supreme Court decision in Alexander v.
+Sandoval foreclosed the implied right that some courts had previously recognized.13 The only formal recourse is a complaint to the DOT, whose enforcement capacity is limited.
+Airlines operated under this structure for decades, damaging approximately 29 wheelchairs per day across U.S. carriers with minimal legal exposure.7 When Scalesse's chair was damaged, Delta's institutional response was cab fare.
+The public response to her TikTok video, nearly 500,000 likes and national media coverage, produced a repair commitment within days.6 Navigator-side protest via social media moved the carrier faster than the regulatory infrastructure built to handle the same failure, because the regulatory infrastructure carried no legal teeth that would have compelled a different response.

-That infrastructure did eventually move.
-In December 2024, the DOT issued a final rule establishing a rebuttable presumption of violation whenever a wheelchair is returned damaged after airline custody -- requiring carriers to notify passengers of their rights, provide loaner chairs, and allow passengers to choose their own repair vendor.11 The rule arrived three years after Scalesse's incident and many thousands of damaged chairs later.
-The gap between the incident, the viral documentation, the advocacy, and the regulatory response is a measure of how much navigator-side labor the system requires before it responds.
+The DOT issued a final rule in December 2024 establishing a rebuttable presumption of violation whenever a wheelchair is returned damaged after airline custody, requiring carriers to notify passengers of their rights, provide loaner chairs, and allow passengers to choose their own repair vendor.14 The rule arrived three years after Scalesse's incident.
+Three years and many thousands of damaged chairs separated that incident from the regulatory response, measuring in concrete terms how much navigator-side advocacy labor the system required before it shifted.

 Real-world examples